LogtalkDotOrg/logtalk3/scripts/NOTES.md

 and should be run using `cscript.exe` from a DOS command line shell (you may download WSH 5.6 from `http://msdn.microsoft.com/downloads/list/webdev.asp`).

+You can also use the Bash scripts on Windows operating-systems by installing Git for Windows (which provides a Bash shell implementation and is available from <http://msysgit.github.io>) and by adding the `$LOGTALKHOME/scripts` and `$LOGTALKHOME/integration` directories plus the backend Prolog compiler executable directories to the system path environment variable.

 Man pages are provided for all POSIX shell scripts, which can be listed using the `apropos logtalk` command.
 HTML versions of the man pages are also available in the Logtalk website.